ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 ### 32. Which statement best describes the main difference between hashing and encryption?

 A. Encryption is irreversible, while hashing can be reversed.
-**B. Hashing is one-way, while encryption is two-way using a key.**
+**B. Hashing is one-way, while encryption is two-way using a key.**✔️
 C. Both are used to make data unreadable but serve identical purposes.
 D. Hashing uses a private key, while encryption uses a public key.